Hi-5 (American TV series): Music

 The program uses music as an integral part of its concept, and like the original Australian group, the cast of the American series became a recognized musical group for children outside of the show, known collectively as Hi-5.
 The debut album of the group, Jump and Jive with Hi-5, corresponded with the first season of the show and was released in September 2004 by Koch Entertainment.
 A special holiday album, It's a Hi-5 Christmas, was released in October 2005.
 The cast also toured malls and theaters in the U.S., performing songs from the television series.
-After Cheatham Mosley and Taylor-Corbett departed, the group continued to tour around the Americas with Sulieman and James throughout 2007 before the group's final performance in Puerto Rico in 2008.
+After Mosley and Taylor-Corbett departed, the group continued to tour around the Americas with Sulieman and James throughout 2007 before the group's final performance in Puerto Rico in 2008.
 Chris Harriott was the primary composer of the show, with the songs written for the Australian group also being used for the American cast.

-Home Media
+Home media

 On August 1, 2003, it was announced that Southern Star had signed a home media deal with MGM Home Entertainment to release the series on VHS and DVD in the country.
 MGM would go on to release three volumes on the formats in 2004 under their family-friendly "MGM Kids" banner.